theapplegates/scaling-succotash/openpgp/README.md

   - The Botan backend.
-To select this backend, use `default-features = false`, and explicitly include the `crypto-botan` feature to enable it.  `crypto-botan` defaults to Botan v3, which was release in April 2023.
-Use `crypto-botan2` to use v2.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.  `crypto-openssl` defaults to Botan v3, which was release in April 2023.
+Use `crypto-openssl` to use v2.

   - The Windows Cryptography API: Next Generation (CNG).
-To select this backend, use `default-features = false`, and explicitly include the `crypto-cng` feature to enable it.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.
 Currently, the CNG backend requires at least Windows 10.

   - The RustCrypto crates.
-To select this backend, use `default-features = false`, and explicitly include the `crypto-rust` feature to enable it.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.
 As of this writing, the RustCrypto crates are not recommended for general use as they cannot offer the same security guarantees as more mature cryptographic libraries.